 1. Lack of a balanced diet

 If you feel tired after eating and throughout the day, you might be suffering from an unbalanced diet.
+Make sure your getting your five-a-day and plenty of protein.

 Eating foods with high antioxidant levels, also known as superfoods, improve your immune system and prevent you from feeling run down and tired.
 Common superfoods include fruit and vegetables, dairy products, melons, berries, dark and fibrous vegetables, whole grains and meat.